Writing Convincing VA Statements in Support of Claim

-Most veterans are familiar with VA Form 4138, the Statement in Support of Claim.
+When filing a VA disability claim, former military service members can fill out the VA Form 4138, also known as the Statement in Support of Claim.
 This is a multi-purpose form that has been used by the VA for many years, on which veterans are able to write any information that they would like the VA to know.
+You can find this claim form on VA.gov.
 One important use of the VA Form 4138 is in the title of the form itself – writing a statement in support of your claim for service connection.

 For instance, if you have a PTSD or mental health claim and a few orthopedic or physical claims, you may want to write separate statements for the mental health and physical claims.
-This not only makes it easier for you to keep your thoughts organized and on track, but may make it easier for the VA to focus on the specific issues you are discussing.
+This not only makes it easier for you to keep your thoughts organized and on track but may make it easier for the VA to focus on the specific issues you are discussing.
 Of course, if your physical claims are tied into your mental health claim, you may want to discuss them all together.
 As you can see, this depends on the particular circumstances of your case, and there is really no wrong answer.

-If the claim you are writing about is a claim for direct service connection, you are going to want to focus in on the circumstances during service which resulted in your current disability.
+If the claim you are writing about is a claim for direct service connection, you are going to want to focus on the circumstances during service which resulted in your current disability.
 For instance, if you are claiming a back disability based on a fall during service, you will want to describe all the circumstances surrounding the fall, in as much detail as you remember.
 It may be difficult to remember the details many years later, but you may remember sounds you heard before your fall or the feeling of the ground hitting your back.
 You should try to describe what you remember immediately before and immediately after the fall.
-Do you remember what you, or anyone around you said?
+Do you remember what you or anyone around you said?
 Any details like that help your statement come to life and make it more convincing to the reader.

 For instance, say you are writing a statement for and increased rating for your right knee condition.
 You should go into detail about any specific instances you remember of your right knee giving out, or being swollen or too painful to bend or extend.
 Instead of writing “In March 2016, my knee gave out and I fell down,” a stronger, more convincing sentence would be “In March 2016, I was taking my dog for a short walk down the block and I felt my knee give way.
 Before I knew it I was on the ground and lying on the sidewalk.
 I could not stop myself from falling when my knee gave out.”

 Keep in mind whether you have written a statement on this particular claim before.
-If you have written a statement on this claim before, you should make sure that this new statement is filling in any gaps of that other statement.
+If you have written a statement on this claim before, you should make sure that this new statement is filling in any gaps in that other statement.
 For instance, if you wrote a statement about your PTSD before that focused mostly on your interactions with friends and family, you may want to focus on a second statement on how your PTSD has impacted your employment and job performance.
 You want to be sure to cover all bases so that the VA has a complete picture of your disability.

 As you can see, writing a convincing statement in support of a claim is a great tool to have at your disposal.
 It is important to go into as much detail as possible in order to make your statement come to life for the VA.
 Also, make sure that you are giving the VA a complete picture of your disability, including the impact your disability has on your day-to-day life, social interactions, and employment.
 Finally, it may be a good idea to have someone read over the statement for you before you submit it to the VA.
 They may be able to show you areas where you should go into more detail and help you fill in any gaps in your narrative.